TestZeus/TestZeus/README.md

 Test specific test data should be setup on the Test Class and generic data should be configured in the config.json file.

-All locators(CSS/XPATH) should be hand crafted with robustness in mind.

 Complete Java Style Guide can be found here: https://google.github.io/styleguide/javaguide.html